 Yes, most insurers will refund the unused portion of your premium if you cancel early.
 Some don't charge cancellation fees, making this an affordable way to get short-term coverage.

-Cost of Temporary Car Insurance in California: Our Review Methodology
+Temporary Month-to-Month Car Insurance in California: Our Review Methodology

 MoneyGeek compiled California auto insurance rates by collecting data from the California Department of Insurance and Quadrant Information Services.
 We examined 240 quotes from five providers to identify the state's best and most affordable options.